Axis Eastern Front allies: Spanish ‘Blue’ division and Volunteer Air Force, Croatian Army and Air Force, pro-Axis Serbian troops.

-A Italian-Croat Legion was organised as a two-battalion Blackshirt Legion with an artillery battalion attached.
+A Italian-Croat Legion was organized as a two-battalion Blackshirt Legion with an artillery battalion attached.
 It fought well with the Italian 3rd Mobile Division, but was destroyed during the Don retreat.

-The German-Croat Legion was organised as a three-battalion infantry regiment with an attached artillery battalion, and was known as the ‘369th Reinforced Croat Infantry Regiment’.
+The German-Croat Legion was organized as a three-battalion infantry regiment with an attached artillery battalion, and was known as the ‘369th Reinforced Croat Infantry Regiment’.
 It was lost at Stalingrad.

 By the end of 1941 there were 15 Ustashi battalions, which were combined with Army units to form 16 combined Domobranen-Ustachi divisions and another 30 brigades with a total strength of some 114,000 men with another 38,000 in territorial units.
 At the end of the war the remnants of these units were gathered together to form one battle-worthy division, the 1st Croatian Storm Division.

 Croatian Air ForceInitially the Croatian Air Force was equipped with aircraft from the former Yugoslav Air Force or machines supplied by Italy.
 In October 1941 a Croatian Air Force Legion was formed consisting of one fighter squadron (Messerschmitt Bf109s) and one bomber squadron (Dornier Do17).

 Under the premiership of General Milan Nedic, the Serbian area of Yugoslavia was treated as an occupied country but allowed to raise a limited number of armed troops for internal security duties.